PennTURBO/knowledgegraph-api/README.md

 ## Tests ##
-The test suite can be run localy with the command `sbt test` or via docker with the command `docker-compose -f docker-compose-unit-test.yml up`.
+The integration test suite can be run localy with the command `sbt test` or via docker with the command `docker-compose -f docker-compose-int-test.yml up`.

 See [ScalaTest documentation](http://www.scalatest.org/user_guide/using_scalatest_with_sbt) for details.